NFILab/AutoQC-code/readme.md

+# Quantification of cardiac capillarization in single-immunostained myocardial slices using weakly supervised instance segmentation

+## How to run
 - Step 1. convert the annotation format to COCO format by ``` label_to_coco.ipynb```.

 - Step 2.
 Use roboflow to prepare the augmented data to YOLOv8.
 We choose random clock rotation and mosic.